alfius/vs-breakall/README.md

 ----------------------------

 * Visual Studio must be opened before any solution.
 When double clicking an sln file the command is not loaded.
+* Fails to set a breakpoint when the first line on a method is not allowed to have a breakpoint.
 * Doesn't work on earlier versions of Visual Studio and it wasn't checked with versions in languages other than English.

 Download